Osyna/PythonBrowserless/README.md

 - Better Proxies Integration
 - Proxy Sentries (from prev project)
 - Enable multitab scrapper (use tab with profile mode to split cookies/cache and make queries with different fingerprint).
+- Captcha Solver (with external lib)
+- Integration of flaresolver to bypass Cloudflare lock